This page provides answers to frequently asked questions about accreditation.

-A list of ATSIHPBA approved programs is published on the Approved Programs of Study on the AHPRA website.
+A list of Board approved programs is published on Ahpra's Approved Programs of Study page.

-An education provider must apply to the Accreditation Committee for assessment.
+An education provider must apply to the Accreditation Committee for assessment of their program of study.
 The Accreditation Committee appoints a team of trained assessors to assess the education provider and program against the accreditation standards.
 This includes evaluating the application and visiting sites where the education provider delivers the program, including some clinical sites.
 The assessment team reports its assessment findings to the Accreditation Committee.

 The Accreditation Committee considers the assessment team report and decides whether (or not) to accredit the program (with or without conditions).

-If the Accreditation Committee decides to accredit a program of study (with or without conditions), it gives the Board a report about its accreditation decision.
-The Board then decides whether it will approve, or refuse to approve, the accredited program of study as leading to a qualification for registration.
+If the Accreditation Committee decides to accredit a program of study (with or without conditions), it gives the National Board a report about its accreditation decision.
+The National Board then decides whether it will approve, or refuse to approve, the accredited program of study as leading to a qualification for registration.

-The Board publishes a list of approved programs of study.
+The National Board publishes a list of approved programs of study.

 When a program of study is accredited with conditions, it means the Accreditation Committee has decided that, on the basis of the assessment team’s findings:

 The Accreditation Committee will advise the education provider about what types of reports are required to demonstrate compliance with the conditions and when any reports are due.

-An education provider that has changed, or plans to change, a program that is on the Board’s list of approved programs must notify the Accreditation Committee about the change.
+An education provider that has changed, or plans to change, a program that is on the National Board’s list of approved programs must notify the Accreditation Committee about the change.
 Contact the Program Accreditation Team for more information.

 An education provider must complete the application for accreditation assessment and submit the form plus all required documents to the Program Accreditation Team.
-For further information, see the Accreditation Committee’s application information page.
+For further information, see the application information page.

 Education providers pay two types of accreditation fees – accreditation assessment fees and annual accreditation fees.

-For more information, see the Committee’s accreditation fee information page
+For more information, see the accreditation fee information page